cicsdev/cics-java-liberty-ejb/README.md

 ## Deploying the Sample
 The simplest deployment strategy is to use `zospt` (z/OS Provisioning Toolkit).
 Follow these [instructions](etc/zospt/README.md).

 Otherwise, import the projects into CICS Explorer.
-And deploy the CICS bundle to z/FS.
-Then define and install the bundle in the CICS region, along with a Liberty JVM server named `WLPSMPL`.

-An example [server.xml](etc/config/server.xml) configuration is provided which can be used to deploy the application directly from USS.
-To take this route, simple FTP a compiled `ear` file to the Liberty configuration directory of the Liberty JVM server, under the `apps` directory.
+To install the sample as a CICS bundle, firstly export the CICS bundle from Eclipse by selecting the project com.ibm.cicsdev.ejb.bundle > Export Bundle Project to z/OS UNIX File System.
+Define and install a JVMSERVER resource named `WLPSMPL` in the CICS region.
+Finally define and install a BUNDLE resource.

+To install the sample as an EAR file, firstly export the EAR project from Eclipse by selecting the project com.ibm.cicsdev.ejb.app > File > Export > EAR file > Next > choose a destination > Finish.
+Copy the EAR file in binary to the `apps` directory in the Liberty configuration directory on zFS.
+Replace the Liberty configuration file `server.xml` or update elements featureManager, safRegistry and application using [server.xml](etc/config/server.xml) as a basis.
+Finally, install the JVMSERVER resource in the CICS region.

-If the sample is correctly deploy, you should see the following messages in the Liberty logs:
+If the sample is correctly deployed, you should see the following messages in the Liberty logs:

 ```
 A CWWKT0016I: Web application available (default_host): http://mvs.hursley.ibm.com/shop/